Post-Traumatic Stress Disorder in Sterling, VA—Therapy and Counseling

 Sometimes, the symptoms of PTSD develop soon after a trauma.
 Sometimes, it can take years or months for them to develop.
 PTSD will not occur in everyone who has lived through a traumatic event, but whenever it does develop, it is important for people to seek help.
 It can be a debilitating mental illness, but it has treatments.
 Resolving the trauma, and living a peaceful, safe life is possible.

-Thriveworks Sterling has helped many people who are struggling with PTSD.
+Thriveworks Sterling counselors and psychologists have helped many people who are struggling with PTSD.
 We know how crippling PTSD can be, but we also know how much healing can happen.

 PTSD: How It Develops